-It’s something that you need to overcome if you are to produce effective trainer programs for your clients.
+It’s something that you need to overcome if you are to produce effective training programs for your clients.

-But also remember, this is an area in which you will continue to improve as your career goes on.
+But remember, this is an area in which you will continue to improve as your career progresses.

-If there is one thing that I want you to take out of this chapter is that for the regular gym goer, building a complex program is certainly not necessary.
+If there is one thing I want you to take out of this chapter, building a complex program is unnecessary for the regular gym goer.